Initial State Interventions for Deconfounded Imitation Learning: Experiments

 \subsection{Behavior cloning training}

-For \re, we use a standard pre-activation ResNet-18 \cite{he2016deep}; for the simpler \cp environment, a simple ConvNet with $3 \times 3$ convolutions and channel sizes $[32, 64, 128, 256, 512]$ suffices (this architecture resembles the VAE encoder).
-Both architectures are trained with the Adam optimizer \cite{kingma2014adam} at an initial learning rate of $0.001$ and exponential learning rate decay with factor $0.96$.
+For all enviroments we use a standard pre-activation ResNet-18 \cite{he2016deep}.
+We train with the Adam optimizer \cite{kingma2014adam} at an initial learning rate of $0.001$ and exponential learning rate decay with factor $0.96$.
 We use a batch size of $256$ and evaluate the performance of the agent with $25$ validation rollouts every $10$ epochs.
 As a single image of the environment cannot convey higher-order state information such as velocity, we input the previous two images into our policies---i.e., $L=2$ in \eqref{eqn: policy}.
 Thus, we make the necessary architectural change to the underlying models of setting the number of input channels to $6$.
 Since the first time step does not have an associated previous image, we use a blank image as a surrogate. }